ACT based tinnitus coaching

 Structure with company

 12 weeks.
 One short lesson and one practice each week.
-Live calls every Tuesday.
-A community of people who actually understand what you're hearing.
+Live calls are every Thursday and a community of people who understand what you're going through.

 Where it goes